Home Safety for Patients Receiving Anti-Cancer Medications

 - Wipe up the spill with paper towels.

-- Clean the area with soap and water and rinse using paper towels.
+- Clean the area with soap and water.
+Rinse using paper towels.

-- Dispose of trash in specially marked containers (if you were provided with them) or double bag in leak-proof plastic bags.
+- Throw out trash in specially marked containers (if you were given them) or double bag in leak-proof plastic bags.

 - Wash hands before and after removing gloves.

-Anti-cancer medications can also be excreted in body fluids, such as semen and vaginal fluid.
+Anti-cancer medications can also be excreted (put out) in body fluids, such as semen and vaginal fluid.
 To prevent exposure of your partner to these fluids:

 - Use condoms during oral sex and intercourse for 48 hours after treatment.
 This applies to both the person receiving chemotherapy and their partner.

-- Effective birth control should be used throughout treatment to prevent pregnancy while on these medications and for several months or years after therapy, depending on the medication.
+- Effective birth control should be used to prevent pregnancy while on anti-cancer medications and for several months or years after therapy, depending on the medication.
 Anti-cancer medications can have harmful side effects to the fetus, especially in the first trimester.
-In addition, menstrual cycles can become irregular during and after treatment, so you may not know if you are at a time in your cycle when you could become pregnant or if you are actually pregnant.
+Menstrual cycles can become irregular during and after treatment, so you may not know if you are at a time in your cycle when you could become pregnant or if you are actually pregnant.